prujaka/extsgn-2d/README.md

 # extsgn-2d
-A second-order 2D solver for the Extended Lagrangian Serre-Green-Naghdi equations, as described in https://doi.org/10.1016/j.jcp.2022.111901.
+A finite volume-based second-order 2D solver for the Extended Lagrangian Serre-Green-Naghdi equations on rectangular Cartesian mesh, as described in https://doi.org/10.1016/j.jcp.2022.111901.
 Available numerical methods are the first-order splitting with the exact ODE part, and the second-order impicit-explicit ARS(2, 2, 2) method.
 The only available numerical flux function is the HLLC solver.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine.